hamzamdn077/Diabetic-Retinopathy-Detection/README.md

 3. **binary_classification_app.py:**
    This file contains a user interface for the DiabVision binary classification model.
 Users can interact with the model through this interface to input retinal images and obtain predictions regarding the presence of diabetic retinopathy.
+3. **multiclass_classification_app.py:**
+   This file contains a user interface for the DiabVision multiclass classification model.

 The DiabVision repository serves as a valuable resource for healthcare professionals and researchers working in the field of diabetic retinopathy detection and diagnosis.